 Professional Collection of Unpaid Membership Fees

-If you have a company that offers goods or services that require some kind of periodic membership fee with a contractual term attached to it, there’s a good chance that you will have encountered a situation where one of your clients experiences financial difficulties and is no longer able to continue paying their fees.
+Do you have a company that offers goods or services that require some kind of periodic membership fee with a contractual term attached to it?
+If so, there is a good chance that you will have encountered a situation where one of your clients experiences financial difficulties.
+As a result, they are no longer able to continue paying their fees.

-Or it could be that someone flat out refuses to pay any more, even though their contract says that they need to pay for ‘x’ amount of remaining months.
-In either sense, it’s a problem that needs sorting out.
+Or it could be that someone flat out refuses to pay any more, even though their contract says that they need to pay for “x” amount of remaining months.
+In either sense, membership fee collection is a problem that needs resolving as soon as possible.

 Membership fees are a widely used format for taking payment and could apply to:

 - Tax Schemes

 Pretty much any business that takes monthly payment for a contracted service could experience this same kind of issue.

 So, What Do You Do When Faced With a Non-Paying Client?

 There’s the obvious route of calling the debtor or writing to them periodically with an increasingly serious tone in the hope that this is enough to collect membership payment.
 In many cases, this is more than enough to resolve the issue, but there will be the odd case where this has no effect at all.